Computational Combustion Modeling | Combustion-generated Pollutants | Atmospheric Soot | High-performance Computing

 - Soot formation and growth in combustion systems

 - Evolution of atmospheric soot

-- Multiphysics interactions during combustion > - Massively-parallel combustion simulations > > This lab is part of the Combustion Systems Labs, a group of experimental and theoretical combustion > research facilities, at Marquette Univeristy.
+- Multiphysics interactions during combustion

+- Massively-parallel multiscale simulations

+This lab is part of the Combustion Systems Labs, a group of experimental and theoretical combustion research facilities, at Marquette Univeristy.